12 min read

 With an honest look at some of the breaking points of charity and traditional goodwill, Novogratz shares engaging stories of her own development and understanding of how international poverty and economic development can be addressed in the modern world.

 As well, Novogratzs takes on the discussion of what role both philanthropy and capitalism might reasonably play.
-For a more in-depth introduction to her book, consider reading our full summary of The Blue Sweater before diving in.

 Jacqueline is the Founder and CEO of the Acumen Fund, a nonprofit that identifies and invests in entrepreneurs using their business models to address global poverty.